 Always keep in mind that if this unkemptness is a sudden development, then it might point to underlying issues such as illness or something else that must be addressed first.
 Use your intuition and consider their previous record before you jump in.

 Finally, if you want to avoid having such conversations again in future, it may be that you need to get together with HR and take a fresh look at your company's official dress code.

 Perhaps there isn't clear enough communication at the recruitment stage about how exactly employees are expected to dress, which is leading to confusion.
-After all, buzz-phrases like 'business casual' and 'Dress-Down Friday' aren't definitive and could easily be interpreted in different ways.
+After all, buzz phrases like 'business casual' and 'Dress-Down Friday' aren't definitive and could easily be interpreted in different ways.

-Having a tangible guide in the form of a flyer on the company's intranet could help in preventing future issues and ensuring everyone in the office is aligned with the company's core values.
-Training during orientation is also a good idea to underline this and take some of the guess-work out of first-day wardrobe decisions.
+Having a tangible guide in the form of a flyer on the company's intranet could help in preventing future issues and everyone in the office is aligned with the company's core values.
+Training during orientation is also a good idea to underline this and take some of the guesswork out of first-day wardrobe decisions.

-Having potentially sensitive conversations with employees is something no manager is going to relish.
+Having potentially difficult conversations with employees is something no manager is going to relish.
 However, doing so with tact and diplomacy should ensure that the elephant in the room is addressed before it has the chance to generate more problems elsewhere.